"We Studied Our Way Out of the Seventh-day Adventist Church"

 Sargon I, King of Akkad, having conquered Ur and the other cities of Sumeria, then instituted a seven-day week, the first to be recorded. ...
 They worshipped seven gods whom they could see in the sky.
 Reverently, they named the days of their week for these seven heavenly bodies.8

-The Sumerian institution of a seven-day week had nothing to do with the creation week, but was in honor of their seven gods.
-Dr. Russell Kelley notes, "The frequency of market days, not an innate call to worship on the seventh-day Sabbath, determined the amount of days in a 'week' for ancient civilizations."9
+The Sumerian institution of a seven-day week had nothing to do with the creation week, but was in honor of their seven astronomical gods.
+Russell Kelley notes, "The frequency of market days, not an innate call to worship on the seventh-day Sabbath, determined the amount of days in a 'week' for ancient civilizations."9

 • Some tribes in West Africa adopted four-day intervals between market days.10